oxygenxml/dita-classic-pdf-landscape-sample/README.md

 and inside the "installing.dita" you have an 'outputclass='landscape'' attribute set on the root element, the output PDF will show this topic with landscape orientation.

-Stefan Eike, owner of the Doctales organization added an upgrade to the plugin in order to also support multi-column layout for a chapter: https://github.com/doctales/org.doctales.custom-pdf
+Stefan Eike, owner of the Doctales organization forked and added an upgrade to the plugin in order to also support multi-column layout for a chapter: https://github.com/doctales/org.doctales.custom-pdf